-Chemical Engineering and Industrial Chemistry is a School within the Faculty of Applied Science
+Chemical Engineering and Industrial Chemistry is a school in the Faculty of Applied Science.

-CEIC0010 Mass Transfer and Material Balances
+Mass Transfer and Material Balances Staff Contact: A/Prof M. Brungs

-Staff Contact: Dr E. Curry-Hyde F L1 T1 Prerequisites: CHEM1101, CHEM1201, CIVL2505
+Prerequisites: CHEM1101, CHEM1201, CIVL2505

 Fundamentals of Mass Transfer: diffusion, mechanisms of mass transfer, models for mass transfer at fixed and free interfaces.
 Calculation of mass transfer rates at surfaces with simple geometry.
 Mass transfer in dispersions.
 Material balances: applications of process calculations in chemical process operations, conventions in methods of analysis and measurement.
 The chemical equation and stoichiometry.
 Process calculations associated with gases, vapours and liquids.
 Problems involving bypass, recycle and purge.
 Differential material balances.